 Ronaldo scores on second Man Utd debut - 12 years after his last goal for Red Devils

-Cristiano Ronaldo needed just one half of football to get back among the goals for Manchester United, with the Portuguese superstar netting on his second debut for the club.
+Cristiano Ronaldo needed just one half of football to get back among the goals for Manchester United, with the Portuguese superstar netting a double on his second debut for the club.

 It looked like being a frustrating opening 45 minutes for the five-time Ballon d'Or winner against Newcastle, but Old Trafford erupted in stoppage-time when the deadlock was finally broken.